crcase/WEB-Scores/README.md

 - bioguide_id: identifier from Congress.gov for candidates elected to Congress

 ## Citation
-Users of the dataset should cite the corresponding JOP article:
+Users of the dataset should cite the corresponding article:
+    Case, Colin R..
+"Measuring Strategic Positioning in Congressional Elections." _Journal of Politics._ (Conditionally Accepted).

 ## Download
 The dataset in CSV format is available here (last updated on July 1, 2025).